What is an internship?

 Students usually complete an internship during their junior and/or senior year.
 First, visit the Office of Career Studio or your advisor to talk about internship opportunities, how to obtain an internship, how to write a résumé and cover letter, and how to prepare for the interviewing process.

-In combination with our Connections program, internship students gain personal growth with hands-on experience.
+Internship students gain personal growth with hands-on experience.

 Do I earn credits for my internship?